-1 All figures are based on the level of knowledge as of January 2023.
-2 Reporting period: 2022 (1 July 2021 to 30 June 2022), 2021 (1 July 2020 to 30 June 2021), 2020 (1 July 2019 to 30 June 2022), 3 Reference to GRI Sustainability Reporting Standards (see also globalreporting.org).
+All figures are based on the level of knowledge as of January 2023.
+2 Reporting period: 2022 (1 July 2021 to 30 June 2022), 2021 (1 July 2020 to 30 June 2021), 2020 (1 July 2019 to 30 June 2020).
+3 Reference to GRI Sustainability Reporting Standards (see also globalreporting.org).
 4 Non-significant discrepancies from 100% are possible due to roundings.
-5 Trend: the respective trend is stable (→) if the variance is less than 5/10/15%, low decreasing / increasing (→) if it is less than 10/20/30% and decreasing / increasing if the variance is bigger than 10/20/30% (→).
+5 Trend: the respective trend is stable (+) if the variance is less than 5/10/15%, low decreasing / increasing (1,2,7) if it is less than 10/20/30% and decreasing / increasing if the variance is bigger than 10/20/30% (4,7).
 6 Refers to energy consumed within the operational boundaries of UBS.
-7 Refers to primary energy purchased that is produced by converting primary energy and consumed within the operational boundaries of UBS (oil, gas, fuels).
+7 Refers to primary energy purchased that is consumed within the operational boundaries of UBS (oil, gas, fuels).
 8 Refers to energy purchased that is produced by converting primary energy and consumed within the operational boundaries of UBS (electricity and district heating).
-9 Rail and road travel (2020): 8witzerland only, (2021; 2022) selected countries where data is available.
+9 Rail and road travel (2020): Switzerland only, (2021; 2022) selected countries where data is available.
 10 Paper produced from new fibers.
 FSC stands for Forest Stewardship Council, ECF for Elementary Chlorine Free and TCF for Totally Chlorine Free.
 11 Refers to ISO 14064 and the "GHG Protocol Corporate Standard" (ghgprotocol.org), the international standards for GHG reporting: GHG emissions reported in metric tons of CO2e; scope 1 accounts for direct GHG emissions by UBS; scope 2 accounts for gross indirect GHG emissions associated with the generation of imported / purchased electricity (location-based reflects grid average emission factor, market-based reflects emission factors from contractual instruments), heat or steam; gross scope 3 accounts for other indirect GHG emissions associated with business travel, paper consumption and waste disposal.
-12 GHG savings by consuming electricity from renewable sources.
-13 Offsets from third-par
+12 GHG sexings by consuming electricity from renewable sources.
+13 Offsets from third-party GHG reduction projects measured in CO2 equivalents (CO2e).
+These offsets neutralize GHG emissions from our business air travel.
+14 GHG footprint equals to